Sociology (MA)

 Students may supplement their application file with GRE scores, but GRE scores are not required for admission.

-The application deadline for students not seeking funding is June 1 for fall admission and November 1 for spring admission.
+The application deadline for students not seeking funding is June 1 for fall admission.
 (Late applications may be considered on an individual basis.)
-The Department of Sociology does not admit students during the summer session.
+The Department of Sociology does not admit students during the spring semester or summer.

-The application deadline for students seeking funding (including graduate assistantshipsis January 5 of the preceding year for fall admission and October 1 for spring admission.
+The application deadline for students seeking funding (including graduate assistantshipsis January 5 of the preceding year for fall admission.
 The materials must also be accompanied by a letter of interest (a) indicating that the applicant wishes to be considered for an assistantship, and (b) elaborating why the applicant is a good candidate for an assistantship.
+However, do note that funding is only available to master's-level students who apply and are admitted to the joint MA-PhD program in sociology or students admitted to the PhD-only program.

 Program Requirements